mjshipp25/GameJamRepository/FirstGameJam/README.md

 # First Game Jam

 ## Why
+Forgot to submit to this game jam, submitted to "Weekly Game Jam - Week 262" instead.
-Creating a 2D platformer for the "My First Game Jam: Summer 2022" game jam.
+~~Creating a 2D platformer for the "My First Game Jam: Summer 2022" game jam.~~

 ## How
 Following the Brackeyys tutorial series "How to make a 2D Platformer - Unity Course".